 Key agents in supporting our efforts is understanding: (1.) for successful, long-term weight loss, you must make permanent changes in your lifestyle and health habits; (2.) making daily healthy choices is the chief agent to success; and (3.) remaining mindful that there is no quick solution of magical potion as healthy weight loss must consist of balanced eating and being physically active.

-There are a number of fad diets, so-called miracle weight loss pills, and other gimmicks being sold and marketed to those desperate to achieve a healthy weight.
-There is no quick solution of magical potion.
+There are a number of fad diets, so-called miracle weight loss surgery, pills, and other gimmicks being sold There is no quick solution of magical potion.
 Healthy weight loss must consist of balanced eating and being physically active.
 Here are additional insights in this series if you are in the active phase of getting leaner – and living a healthier life.

 Dr. Nina’s What You Need To Know: About Weight Loss Strategies